lfishRhungry/zbanner/README.md

 ## Basic Usage

 Use `xtate --usage` to see the basic usages of xtate.
-But actually you can do much more than these if you know xtate deeply.
+But actually you can do much more than these if you know xtate deeply by reading helps.

 ```
 usage format: